-In your second and final years you will study a set of compulsory project management modules, which will act as a ‘core' to help you put ideas into practice, gain employee support during organisational change initiatives, and improve your consultancy skills.
+In your final year, you will study project management modules that act as a core to help put ideas into practice, gain employee support during organisational change initiatives, and improve your consultancy skills.

 The Operations, Logistics and Supply Chain Management track explores the problems faced by operations managers.
 It covers topics such as purchasing, inventory planning and risk analysis.
-Perhaps you want to learn more about designing and managing the computer-based systems of our digital economy.
-If so, the Information Systems specialism track is for you.
+For students who want to learn more about designing and managing the computer-based systems of our digital economy, the Information Systems specialism is for you.Key Facts

 Lancaster University will make reasonable endeavours to place students at an approved overseas partner university that offers appropriate modules which contribute credit to your Lancaster degree.
 Occasionally places overseas may not be available for all students who want to study abroad or the place at the partner university may be withdrawn if core modules are unavailable.
 If you are not offered a place to study overseas, you will be able to transfer to the equivalent standard degree scheme and would complete your studies at Lancaster.